letsencrypt/website/docs/certificates-for-localhost.md

 not to leave your machine, and so is considered automatically secure against network interception.
 That means if your web app is HTTPS, and you offer a native app web service on 127.0.0.1, the two can happily communicate via XHR.
-Unfortunately, [localhost currently doesn't yet get the same treatment][let-localhost].
+Unfortunately, [localhost doesn't yet get the same treatment][let-localhost].
 Also, WebSockets don't get this treatment for either name.

 You might be tempted to work around these limitations by setting up